Got knitting UFOs (UnFinished Objects) tucked away in your home? Here’s what to do with unfinished knitting: bring them to light and clear them out!

 It’s that emotion of shame that I’d like to address today.
 Please, don’t let a UFO make you feel bad about yourself.
 Life happens!
 The existence of UFOs in your life is not proof of a moral failing.
 They’re just projects you haven’t finished.
 So please try not to berate yourself if you’ve got a bunch of UFOs.

 UFOs can, of course, be a problem if they’re taking up too much space, holding up too many of your needles, or claiming too much of your yarn.
-In that case, there’s only one way to deal with the UFO problem.
+In that case, what to do with unfinished knitting?
+There’s only one way to deal with the UFO problem.
 Tackle them!

 Obviously, there are only two ways to tackle a UFO: unravel it or finish it.